 Cell Phone Usage

-The FMCSA provides clear guidelines on cell phone usage by commercial motor vehicle drivers as well as the incurable fines in case of any violations.
-The cell phone tag is applied whenever a driver is seen using, holding, or interacting with a cell phone while driving.
-In many cases, this also causes the driver to be distracted and thus the distraction tag will be generated automatically as well.
+The FMCSA provides clear guidelines on cell phone usage by commercial motor vehicle Drivers as well as incurable fines in case of any violations.
+The cell phone tag is applied whenever a Driver is seen using, holding, or interacting with a cell phone while driving.
+In many cases, this also causes the Driver to be distracted and thus the distraction tag will be generated automatically as well.
 Collisions caused due to distracted driving because of cell phone usage can result in potential loss of life on top of monetary losses.

 - How to turn on/off safety risk tags on Fleet Dashboard